iam-peekay/personal-website/content/posts/2017-09-27_How-does-Ethereum-work--anyway--22d1df506369.md

 ---
+template: post
-title: "How does Ethereum work, anyway?"
+title: 'How does Ethereum work, anyway?'
+slug: /posts/how-does-ethereum-work-anyway/
+draft: false
 date: 2017-09-27T14:07:11.688Z
-template: "post"
-draft: false
-slug: "/posts/how-does-ethereum-work-anyway/"
-category: ""
-tags: [Blockchain,Ethereum,Cryptocurrency,Decentralization,Software Development]
+description: >-
-description: "Odds are you’ve heard about the Ethereum blockchain, whether or not you know what it is.
-It’s been in the news a lot lately, including the cover of some major magazines, but reading those articles…"
+  Odds are you’ve heard about the Ethereum blockchain, whether or not you know what it is.
+It’s been in the news a lot lately, including the cover of some major magazines, but reading those articles…
+category: Blockchain
+tags:
+  - Blockchain
+  - Ethereum
+  - Cryptocurrency
+  - Decentralization
+  - Software Development
 ---

 ### How does Ethereum work, anyway?